ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/9-avoid-redundant-requests.md

 To address this, implementing a simple cooldown mechanism after each photo capture can enhance the user experience while conserving computing resources.

 1. Add the following constant value to `MainViewModel`'s companion object.
-This defines a `3` sec cooldown before marking the camera available again.
+This defines a 3 seconds cooldown before making the camera available again.

 ```kotlin
     private const val IMAGE_CAPTURE_DEFAULT_COUNTDOWN = 3000L